CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 # Relationship between Base Certificates and Delta Certificates

 In some public key infrastructures, it may be common to issue multiple certificates to the same subject.
-These certificates generally contain the same (or substantially similar) identity information and generally have identical validity periods.
+For example, these certificates generally contain the same (or substantially similar) identity information and generally have identical validity periods.
 The differences in certificate content generally stem from the certification of different keys, where the named subject may have multiple keys of different algorithms certified by separate certificates.
 The use of different keys allows for the subject to use the key that is most appropriate for a given operation and intended recipient.
 For example, as part of an ongoing algorithm migration, it is useful to use stronger algorithms when both of the systems utilized by the subscriber/sender and recipient have been upgraded.
 However, in the case where systems have not yet been updated, the use of a legacy key algorithm may be required.
 Additionally, multiple certificates may be issued to the same subject that certify keys for different purposes, such as one key for signing and another key for encryption.

 The management of multiple certificates may be complex, and there may be limitations in protocols regarding the handling of multiple